comagic/comagic-app-onboarding/en/usa/marketplace/SalesForce_custom_object/README.md

 #### Set Up Credentials <br />
   - Log in to your CallGear account using one of these links - https://go.callgear.com/ or https://go.callgear.ae/
-  - Go to Marketplace and select SalesForce integration
+  - Go to Marketplace and select Salesforce integration
   - Enter your Salesforce account URL and provide the necessary authentication keys from your Salesforce Connected App.

 ![image](../SalesForce/sf_cred_settings.png)